Discover the dazzling world of dragonflies in the Notzinger Moos!

 Erleben Sie die Libellensuche im Notzinger Moos am 27.
 Juli 2025, geleitet von Sascha Alexander.
 Anmeldung erforderlich.

-Experience the Libelle search in the Notzinger Moos on July 27, 2025, led by Sascha Alexander.
+Experience the dragonfly search in the Notzinger Moos on July 27, 2025, led by Sascha Alexander.
 Registration required.
-(Symbolbild/MW)

 Discover the dazzling world of dragonflies in the Notzinger Moos!

-The event is aimed at everyone interested who want to learn more about the colorful world of dragonflies.
-"Bring a binoculars and a lot of patience," recommends Sascha Alexander, who will accompany the group with his knowledge of the dazzling Odonata.
-Numerous types of dragonflies live in Notzinger Moos, which are not only captivated by their beauty, but also regarding the health of a habitat.
-Their presence indicates a high structure of the environment, which fascinates nature lovers and scientists alike.
+The event is aimed at anyone interested in learning more about the colorful world of dragonflies.
+“Bring binoculars and a lot of patience,” recommends Sascha Alexander, who will accompany the group with his knowledge of the dazzling Odonata.
+Numerous dragonfly species live in the Notzinger Moos, which not only impress with their beauty, but are also considered bioindicators of the health of a habitat.
+Their presence indicates a high structural diversity of the environment, which fascinates nature lovers and scientists alike.

 Did you know that dragonflies can reach speeds of up to 50 km/h and even reach heights of 2,000 meters above sea level?
-These flight acrobats control their wings independently of each other and can even beat Saltos or fly backwards.
-These extraordinary skills make them a real spectacle of nature.
-In addition, dragonflies that are harmless to humans are true habitat specialists: their occurrence shows the presence of special features such as unspeakable sources and moor waters.
+These flying acrobats control their wings independently and can even do somersaults or fly backwards.
+These extraordinary abilities make them a true spectacle of nature.
+In addition, dragonflies, which are harmless to humans, are true habitat specialists: their presence indicates the presence of special features such as uncontained springs and moorland waters.

-According to the BUND nature conservation, the participants can actively contribute to species protection themselves.
-Libelle friends can document their observations via an online portal that was created in cooperation with the Bavarian State Office for the Environment.
-"This contributes to the protection of these fascinating insects," explains a spokesman for the BUND nature conservation.
+According to BUND Nature Conservation, participants can actively contribute to species protection themselves.
+Dragonfly fans can document their observations via an online portal that was created in collaboration with the Bavarian State Office for the Environment.
+“This helps protect these fascinating insects,” explains a spokesman for BUND Nature Conservation.

-An important note for interested participants: The event is canceled when it rains.
-In the event of uncertainties on the weather conditions, interested parties can ask 08122 22878424.
-Registrations are possible either by phone at 08122 13801 (AB) or by email to bund.erding@bund.net .
-The Erding local group is looking forward to donations to support future actions and projects.
+An important note for interested participants: The event will be canceled if it rains.
+If you are unsure about the weather conditions, you can inquire on 08122 22878424.
+Registrations can be made either by phone on 08122 13801 (AB) or by email bund.erding@bund.net possible.
+The Erding local group welcomes donations to support future campaigns and projects.

-The Notzinger Moos is not only a beautiful place to discover the variety of flora and fauna, but also a lively example of the natural wealth that Bavaria has to offer.
-Use this opportunity to learn more about the graceful dragonflies and spend a relaxing day in nature.
-BUND NATURGUNGE and the Erding local group look forward to numerous participants who want to enrich the summer with an exciting journey of discovery in the Neotzinger Moos.
+The Notzinger Moos is not only a beautiful place to discover the diversity of flora and fauna, but also a living example of the natural wealth that Bavaria has to offer.
+Take this opportunity to learn more about the graceful dragonflies and spend a relaxing day in nature.
+BUND Nature Conservation and the Erding local group are looking forward to numerous participants who want to enrich the summer with an exciting journey of discovery in the Notzinger Moos.